But that’s not what he finds when he looks outside.

 “I took a digital art class in the eighth grade, so I understand how to use some advanced features of Elements.
 Those features are pretty much the same in Photoshop.
 The only difference is how I get to them.
 The Digital Arts/Web Design class is for tenth grade up, but I talked to the teacher and showed him some of the things I’d finished in the eighth grade, and he wrote an approval letter so I could register for the class.
 I’m the only freshman in the class.”

-Just then, the timer chimed.
+Just then, the timer on the stove chimed.
 It was time to put the chicken into the oven, so I got up and went into the kitchen, and Adam followed me.
 I opened the plastic container that the chicken came in, put the pre-cooked bird in a baking pan, and then into the upper oven.
 I set the oven temperature to 350 degrees and set the timer for 20 minutes.
 I put the cauliflower and carrots in a pot of water and turned on the burner.

 Adam returned to the dining room and continued working on his project.
 After about twenty minutes, I let him know that dinner was ready.
 Adam’s stomach growled, and he laughed.
 “You must think I’m mostly stomach,” he said.